 I sat burdened for days after Matt and I got home from vacation.
-I was confused by my body.
-And mad it kept me from being present and fully enjoying my vacation.
-I was angry that outside distractions interrupted our vacation.
-Then, I questioned my anger.
+I was mad at my body for not feeling well and keeping me from fully enjoying my vacation with my daughter.
+I was angry that outside distractions interrupted quality time as a family, for me at least.

-As my Practitioner and I processed all these emotions, I realized it wasn’t the circumstances that were so overwhelming.
-It was me, taking on the blame and beating myself up with guilt and regret.
+As my therapist and I processed all these emotions, I realized I was taking on the blame and beating myself up with mom guilt.

 I would never get mad at someone for not feeling well.
 So why should I be mad at me?
 When I think about how fearfully and wonderfully our bodies are made, I actually stand in awe.
-Even when I don’t feel well, because it means my body is working.
-It’s doing what it was designed to do by signaling me that something is not working right.
+Even when I don’t feel well, because it means my body is doing what it was designed to do by signaling me that something is not working right.

 My favorite way to process emotions is by putting pen to paper and free writing every thought without editing.
 Journaling never ceases to amaze me.
 It always provides more peace and clarity.

 Talking it out and processing it with someone is also a really effective way to let go of mom guilt.
 If you’re not comfortable with a counselor, try talking to a good friend or pastor if you have one.

 Boundaries are very helpful tool.
 They help us live by our priorities.
 When we live a priorities based life, we’re less likely to wrestle with mom guilt.